Hyundai Sonata hybrid problems

 Vehicle year: 2014

 I've put around 4,000 miles on my 2013 Sonata Hybrid LTD (without a sunroof).
 I've heard some people complain about the brakes on this car, but personally, I think they're fine (although I don't tailgate!).
 They do take a bit of getting used to at first, but it's important to remember that the brakes are designed to capture energy when you slow down and brake, which helps recharge the HEV battery.
-I've found that gentle, steady braking is the way to go, rather than mashing down hard on the pedal.
-This approach has helped me save money at the pump!
+I've found that gentle, steady braking is the way to go, and it's definitely paid off at the pump!

 Are you having problems with your Hyundai Sonata hybrid?